-The purpose of this document is to fulfill the requirements of 40 CFR 58.10, and has been prepared in accordance with EPA Region 9's Annual Monitoring Network Plans Memorandum dated May 8, 2012.
+The purpose of this document is to fulfill the requirements of 40 CFR 58.10, and has been prepared in accordance with Annual Monitoring Network Plan checklists and guidance documents provided by USEPA with updates on December 17, 2014.
 Therefore, this document contains the following sections:

-- Air Monitoring Network Design Describes the design requirements for an air monitoring network in accordance with Appendix D of 40 CFR 58. - GRIC Air Monitoring Network Describes the air monitoring network for the Community including monitor types, background information, summary of 2013 monitoring results, changes to the monitoring network in 2013, and proposed changes to the monitoring network. - Compliance Discussion Includes a discussion of compliance with 40 CFR 58, including a cross-reference table of requirements for Network Review, minimum monitoring requirements, precision and accuracy certifications, data submittals, and audits.
+- Air Monitoring Network Design Describes the design requirements for an air monitoring network in accordance with Appendix D of 40 CFR 58. - GRIC Air Monitoring Network Describes the air monitoring network for the Community including monitor types, background information, summary of 2014 monitoring results, changes to the monitoring network in 2014, and proposed changes to the monitoring network. - Compliance Discussion Includes a discussion of compliance with 40 CFR 58, including a cross-reference table of requirements for Network Review, minimum monitoring requirements, precision and accuracy certifications, data submittals, and audits.